bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/unbeleevable2.md

 tags: ["unbeleevable", "lee", "nex gen"]
 image: "https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/characters/lee-md/lee-300x300.png"
 previous: "for-sof/book-of-eclipse"
-previous_text: "Book Of Elcipse"
+previous_text: "Book Of Eclipse"
 ---

 # Unbeleevable Episode 2

-> blah
+> Under a pale moon, Strassburg, Dallus, and their assistant Ro meet up with Skys.

 This episode features Dr. Lee M.D. going even deeper into Skys' and the Cult of MANTRA's story from [Unbeleevable Episode 1](unbeleevable).
 We also learn more about [Dr. Karl Strassman](../characters/strassman) and [Dr. Dallus Lauren](../characters/dallus-lauren).